kallaway/100-days-of-code/log.md

 ### Day 69: Sunday, January 10, 2021

 **Today's Progress**: Converted guess the state game to guess the capitals.
+Started learning about list comprehension.
+Day 26 of Udemy course.

 **Thoughts**
 Once the user guesses the capital, it appears on the matching state.